juliankrispel/zettel/README.md

 (API still subject to change - don't use this in production just yet)

-Framework for building text editors in the browser.
+A radically different (much simpler and lower level) approach to building text editors in the browser.

 [Join Zettel on Slack](https://join.slack.com/t/zetteljs/shared_invite/zt-eiih8wis-Hca9bcrvX3V728odwEqiBA)